HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/enable.md

 **For all deployments**

 1. Deploy the IQ backend service (`dx-iq-integrator`) and ensure it is accessible in your environment.
-For more information, refer to Contact your HCL DX deployment team or [HCL Support](https://support.hcl-software.com/csm){target="_blank"} for environment-specific guidance. <!--Link to the backend services section?-->
+For more information, refer to [Installing IQ backend services](../installation/backend/index.md)
 2. Enable Practitioner Studio.
 For more information, refer to [How to enable Practitioner Studio](../../practitioner_studio/working_with_ps/enable_prac_studio.md).

 **For Kubernetes and Helm-based deployments**